 Quanex Corporation will, immediately prior to and in connection with the Quanex/Gerdau merger, spin off the limited liability company interests of Quanex Building Products LLC, which holds directly or indirectly all of the assets and liabilities of its building products group.
-The interests will be distributed to Quanex Corporation's stockholders on the basis of one unit of Quanex Building Products LLC for each share of Quanex Groprotation common stock outstanding on the record date.
-Immediately following the spin-off, Quanex Building Products LLC will be converted immediately into one share of Quanex Building Products Corporation being the surviving company in the merger.
-Each unit of Quanex Building Products LLC will be converted immediately into one share of Quanex Building Products Corporation common stock.
-As a result, each Quanex Corporation stockholder will receive one share of Quanex Building Products Corporation common stock held by such stockholder.
-When we refer in this information statement to shares of Quanex Building Products common stock that Quanex Corporation common stock that Quanex Corporation stockholders will receive following the conversion of the units of Quanex Building Products LLC into shares of Quanex Building Products Corporation common stock in the Quanex Building Products merger.
+The interests will be distributed to Quanex Corporation's stockholders on the basis of one unit of Quanex Building Products LLC for each share of Quanex Building Products corporation, with Quanex Building Products Corporation being the surviving company in the merger.
+Each unit of Quanex Building Products LLC will be converted immediately into one share of Quanex Building Products Corporation common stock for each share of Quanex Building Products Corporation common stock for each share of Quanex Building Products Corporation common stock held by such stockholder.
+When we refer in this information statement to shares of Quanex Building Products LLC will be converted in the units of Quanex Building Products LLC into shares of Quanex Building Products Corporation common stock in the Quanex Sockholder will receive one share of Quanex Building Products common stock, we mean the shares of Quanex Building Products Corporation common stock that Quanex Corporation stock hold by such stockholder.
+When we refer in this information statement to shares of Quanex Building Products LLC into shares of Quanex Building Products Corporation common stock in the Quanex Building Products LLC into shares of Quanex Building Products Corporation common stock in the Quanex Building Products Corporation common stock

 Immediately following and in connection with the spin-off, a wholly-owned subsidiary of Gerdau S.A. will merge with and into Quanex Corporation, which will consist principally of the vehicular products business and non-building products related corporate accounts.
 Each Quanex Corporation stockholder of record will exchange the shares of Quanex Corporation common stock held by such stockholder for cash consideration of \$39.20 per share.
-The distribution, the Quanex Building Products merger and the Quanex/Gerdau merger will take place on , 2008.
+The distribution, the Quanex Building Products merger and the Quanex/Gerdau merger will take place on April 23, 2008.